jonaschlegel/archaeological-fields-and-methods/README.md

 It includes:

 - **Disciplines A-Z**: A complete list of archaeological fields with definitions, books, courses, and societies.
-- **Methods and Techniques**: Detailed methods like geophysical survey, stratigraphy, and 3D modelling.
+- **Methods and Techniques**: Will include detailed methods like geophysical survey, stratigraphy, and 3D modelling etc. in the future.
-- **Research Institutions and Universities**: A list of universities and research institutes where you can study and collaborate.
-- **Software and Tools**: Open-source software, datasets, and tech resources for archaeology.
-- **Community**: Conferences, societies, online groups, and forums to stay connected and contribute.

 The repository is regularly updated and contributions are highly encouraged!